chaunguyen3rd/monitoring-tools/README.md

 sudo ./restore-backup.sh
 ```

 Follow the interactive prompts to select which backup to restore.
+The script will:

+1. List available backups in your S3 bucket
+2. Allow you to choose a full backup or full+incremental sequence
+3. Download the selected backups
+4. Safely restore the data to your Docker volumes
+5. Restart the monitoring stack with the restored data

 ## Container-Specific Logs